abyx/octopress/source/_posts/2014-03-30-writing-more-maintainable-angular-dot-js-directives.markdown

         },
         // We make sure the "mailboxes" directive is somewhere above us
         require: '^mailboxes',
-        // "mailboxesCtrl" is the money maker!
+        // "mailboxesCtrl" is the "mailboxes" directive's controller
         link: function(scope, element, attrs, mailboxesCtrl) {
             // Now we can use mailboxesCtrl.editContext
         }